pauliwu/MDAnalysisTutorial/doc/sphinx/writing.rst

-The most straightforward way to write to a file that can only hold a single frame is to use the :meth:`~MDAnalysis.core.AtomGroup.AtomGroup.write` method of any :class:`~MDAnalysis.core.AtomGroup.AtomGroup` as already also shown under :ref:`processing-atomgroups`.
+The most straightforward way to write to a file that can only hold a single frame is to use the :meth:`~MDAnalysis.core.groups.AtomGroup.write` method of any :class:`~MDAnalysis.core.groups.AtomGroup` as already also shown under :ref:`processing-atomgroups`.
 For instance, to only write out the protein without solvent to a file in GRO format::